 - Communicate that you understand.
 Talk to your students without using “fix it” phrases like “What you need to do is….”
 Instead, try reflective phrases like, “It sounds like you…” or “I hear that you….”
 As teachers, our instinct is often to contain the situation and find a quick fix.
 That can help in the short term.
 But it won’t build long-term trust with students.
 And it won’t help students learn to solve problems with you and eventually try to solve issues on their own.
 This step requires you to do some self-reflection: What more do I need to learn and understand about how I react in the moment?
 What more do I need to learn about how I communicate to others that I hear them, even though I’m experiencing my own emotions?

 It’s one thing to understand the importance and components of empathy.
 It’s another thing to respond with empathy, especially in stressful moments.

-> Think back to the lunchroom situation with Shaun.
+Think back to the lunchroom situation with Shaun.
 Imagine Shaun’s reaction to your frustration.
 Instead of being rude or defiant as you expected, he bursts into hiccuping tears.
 He wasn’t trying to be rude or pushy.
-Shaun’s sensory processing issues make being in the middle of the loud cafeteria challenging.
+Shaun’s sensory processing challenges make being in the middle of the loud cafeteria tough for him.
 He feels crowded and a little panicky.
 He knows he’ll feel better when he can get outside to escape the noise.

-> When he heard what you said, in the way you said it, he felt something you probably didn’t intend to convey: You don’t understand him.
+When he heard what you said, in the way you said it, he felt something you probably didn’t intend to convey: You don’t understand him.